Overview

 Communication activities

-Besides the periodical publications (monthly report, yearbook, …), APREN also develops and publishes other studies on relevant issues, to be used as guiding documents in the establishment of the position of the Association on key topics, to better assist policy makers in the design of the most adequate policy frameworks to develop and grow the renewable energy sector in Portugal.
+Besides the periodical publications (weekly and monthly reports, yearbook, …), APREN also develops and publishes other studies on relevant issues, to be used as guiding documents in the establishment of the position of the Association on key topics, to better assist policy makers in the design of the most adequate policy frameworks to develop and grow the renewable energy sector in Portugal.

 Currently, APREN has four on going Working Groups, with participation of its Members, focusing on: Permitting, Self-Consumption, Offshore Wind and Security in Wind farms.
 These Working Groups are a key element in establishing strategic positions in the most important and relevant topics in the sector.